JeffResc/raycast-extension-uds-registry/README.md

 - **Search Packages**: Browse and search through all available packages in the UDS Registry catalog
 - **Package Details**: View detailed information about each package including:
   - Available versions and architectures
-  - CVE/vulnerability summaries
-  - Package sizes and metadata
-  - Components and flavors
+  - Package metadata and flavors
-- **Public & Authenticated Access**: Works without authentication by default, with optional token support for enhanced data access
+- **Public & Authenticated Access**: Works without authentication by default, with optional token support for private package access
 - **Configurable Registry**: Support for custom registry URLs

 ## Installation